Camino Route Overview: Camino Primitivo

 However you do it, it’s a haul to get to Oviedo from North America.
 The most convenient international gateways are either Madrid or Barcelona.

 There is an airport in Asturias with direct flights from Madrid, Barcelona and Lisbon on the Iberian Peninsula.
 But there are also flights from other European cities such as Dublin, London, Amsterdam, Frankfurt, Munich and others.
-From the airport, there is a 40-minute bus that will take you to Oviedo.
+From the airport, it’s a 40-minute bus ride to Oviedo.

 There is also a major train station in central Oviedo with service from many points throughout Spain.
 You can also catch an Alsa bus from Madrid Airport directly to Oviedo.